addania/coding/src/pages/React_Course.md

 `
 ```
 **CSS modules**
 >By default styles in the .css file are global!
 They do not only belong to the component, where they are imported.
-They will be applied to anycomponent in the entire app.
+They will be applied to any component in the entire app.

 >It can be demonstrated like this:
 Person.css